tengstrand/lein-polylith/migrate/migrate.md

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [clj](https://clojure.org/guides/getting_started)

-Depending on what operating system you have, continue with one of the tow following sections.
+Depending on what operating system you have, continue with one of the two following sections.

 # Install on Mac